alykoshin/generator-mini-package/README.md

 yo mini-package
 ```

-Not yet ready for public usage.
+Not yet ready for public use.

 ## Credits